-How to Wash Your Car Like a Pro
+DIY: How to Wash Your Car at Home

 Whether it's on the road or sitting all day in a parking lot, a vehicle attracts a lot of dirt on a daily basis.
 While cleaning a car on your own might take time, the cost of running a vehicle through a public wash can add up and it might not always do the job right.
 Here is an easy way to wash your car at home.